 Orange County Slip and Fall Attorney

 If you’ve been injured in a slip and fall accident, then call Orange County personal injury lawyer John Rapillo today for a free consultation.
 Mr. Rapillo has over 35 years experience helping accident victims recover after an accident.
-We offer a free consultation and only get paid if you win.
+At the Law Offices of John Rapillo, we offer a free consultation and only get paid if you win.

 Research based on insurance industry claims reveals five major causes for the majority of slip and falls insurance claims, which are: walking surfaces (55 percent), footwear (24 percent), lack of hazard warnings (10 percent), lack of training (8 percent), and fraud (3 percent).
 Even though the walking surface is most likely to be identified as the primary reason for a slip and fall, the other factors, such as lack of hazard identification and lack of training can be reasons for a slip and fall claim as well.
 Even the choice of footwear, while potentially contributing to a slip and fall, may not prohibit the filing of a slip and fall claim.